hasura/graphql-engine/console/README.md

 1. `PORT`: Configure the port where Hasura console will run locally.
 2. `NODE_ENV`: `development`
 3. `DATA_API_URL`: Configure it with the Hasura GraphQL Engine url.
 If you are running it on Heroku, your url will look like <app-name>.herokuapp.com.
-4. `ACCESS_KEY`: Set access key if Hasura GraphQL engine is configured to run with ACCESS_KEY.
+4. `ADMIN_SECRET`: Set access key if Hasura GraphQL engine is configured to run with ADMIN_SECRET.
 5. `CONSOLE_MODE`: `server`
 6. `URL_PREFIX`: `/` (forward slash)